Accurate and convergent energetics of color centers by wavefunction theory

-In this work, we take a step in this direction by presenting a novel computational strategy based entirely on conventional quantum chemical wavefunction approaches.
-First, we highlight the critical importance of properly representing the hosting crystalline solid within minimal models of diamond clusters passivated by hydrogen atoms.
-By applying the CASSCF approach on the defect orbitals, we demonstrate that the geometry relaxation only affects the immediate surroundings of the point defect.
-The corresponding CASSCF electronic structure was found to be improved by the NEVPT2 perturbative energy correction, which incorporates the dynamic correlation effects of the embedding environment.
+In this work, we take a step forward in the direction of routine WFT modeling of qubits by presenting a novel computational strategy based entirely on readily available quantum chemical wave-function approaches, which have already been implemented in the commonly used codes.
+First, we highlight the critical importance of properly representing the hosting crystalline solid within finite diamond cluster models passivated by hydrogen atoms.
+The appropriate model size is determined based on careful convergence tests.
+By applying the CASSCF approach on the defect orbitals, we relax each electronic state of interest individually.
+The corresponding CASSCF electronic structure of the equilibrium geometry is improved by the energy correction resulted from the second-order $n$–electron valence state perturbation theory (NEVPT2), which incorporates the dynamic correlation effects of the embedding environment.
 We demonstrate the potential of this methodology by a comprehensive modeling of the prototypical color center, NV$^-$ in diamond, aligning closely with the most firmly established experimental observations in the research field.

-The rest of the our paper is organized as follows.
-In Sec.~\ref{sec:methods}.,\ we briefly present the theoretical background of the applied ab initio methods for interested readers, while the actual details of our performed computations are given in Sec.~\ref{sec:tech}.
-In Sec.~\ref{sec:geom}, the construction of the cluster models for the NV$^-$ defect center in cubic diamond crystal is presented.
-Sec.~\ref{sec:results} discusses our numerical results comparing them to the experimental predictions.
-Finally, we conclude on the practical applicability of the presented WFT calculations in Sec.~\ref{sec:conclusion}.